 These words are a call to action for a new understanding of the oil and gas recruitment industry as a whole.
 Let’s raise the bar of co-operation and interdependence to a whole new level.

 Let’s raise our standards so high that anyone who is not acting with respect will stand out and will feel that they have to get in line.
-This applies to job seekers and recruiters alike.
+That applies to job seekers and recruiters alike.